lukso-network/docs/docs/guides/network/update-the-node.md

 :::caution

-The regular synchronization process will take multiple hours for the node to finalize.
+The normal synchronization process will take multiple hours for the node to finalize.
 It is not recommended if you are running a validator.

 :::

 :::info

-If you are setting up a node for the testnet, make sure to add the `--testnet` flag to the start command.
+If you are setting up a node for the testnet, add the `--testnet` flag to the start command.

 :::